 The Golden Parachute Regulation was effective February 27, 2014.
-Accordingly, payments that might otherwise be payable to Mr. Bhasin under his employment agreement or our other named executive officers under our RIF Policy could be reduced if the event giving rise to such payments were to occur at a time at which we were (or it was contemplated that we could become) insolvent, in a troubled condition or the subject of a conservatorship or receivership.
+Accordingly, payments that might otherwise be payable to Mr. Bhasin or Ms. Chapman under their employment agreements or our other named executive officers under our RIF Policy (or payments that might otherwise be payable to any of our named executive officers under our EIPs) could be reduced if the event giving rise to such payments were to occur at a time at which we were (or it was contemplated that we could become) insolvent, in a troubled condition or the subject of a conservatorship or receivership.